 - Research methods

-- At least 18 credits in research must be completed by all students.
+E. Research - At least 15 credits in research must be completed by all students.
 These credits must be distributed in the following way:

 Pre-Dissertation Research Requirement